 A STA can supply a list of PMK identifiers in the (Re)Association Request frame or first FILS

-Authentication frame.
+Authentication frame or first IEEE 802.1X Authentication frame or first EDPKE Authentication frame.
 Each PMK identifier names a PMKSA.
-The Authenticator can specify the selected PMK identifier in message 1 of the 4-way handshake or the second FILS Authentication frame .
+The Authenticator can specify the selected PMK identifier in message 1 of the 4-way handshake or the second FILS Authentication frame or the second IEEE 802.1X Authentication frame or the second EDPKE Authentication frame.
 The selection of the (#3493)PMK identifiers to be included by the STA and Authenticator is out of the scope of this standard.

 TGbi Editor: Instruction: Modify 12.14.7.2 as shown below